Cache Creek Wilderness Run

 Slalom, class I-II

 Immediately below put-in, swift water creates many S turns against willow-lined banks.
 After Perkins Creek enters on the right in a wide alluvial fan around mile .3, the creek opens up a bit.
+Watch for strainers.

 Cache Creek Wilderness CA Cache Creek Wilderness CA